mikeshobes718/DesktopTranscriber/README.md

 export OPENAI_API_KEY="sk-..."
 ```

 or paste it into the app's API key field after the window loads.
+You can also paste background material into the
+Knowledge Base panel so follow-up answers leverage your notes.

 ## Packaging Output